jdtsmith/autoftp/README.md

 1. Wait for microcontroller to reboot and re-run firmware
 1. Test your changes

-An edit/compile/build/upload test cycle over one minute is not atypical.
+An edit/compile/build/upload "development loop" cycle over one minute is not atypical.
+Painful!

 [Micropython](http://micropython.org) greatly simplifies this workflow.
 It includes an interactive REPL for testing and development.
-But for typical projects, you'll be editing relatively large Python files (>5K), in which case the development loop can _still_ be a somewhat slow process:
+It's _paste mode_ (`Ctrl-E`) makes testing small chunks of code trivial.
+But for typical projects, you'll be editing and uploading relatively large Python files (>5K).
+In this case, the development loop can _still_ be a somewhat slow process:

 1. Make a tiny change, perhaps to a single constant in some file
-1. Using a tool like [rshell](https://github.com/dhylands/rshell), `C-x` to exit REPL, use `cp file.py /board` to upload file over serial port [~15s for a 25K file]
+1. Using a tool like [rshell](https://github.com/dhylands/rshell): `C-x` to exit the REPL, `cp file.py /board` to upload file over serial port [~15-20s for a 25K file at the default baud rate]
-1. Wait for microcontroller to reboot, and reinitialize (perhaps by hand) [1-5s, e.g. for Wifi startup]
+1. Wait for microcontroller to reboot (which the rshell `cp` causes), and then reinitialize (perhaps by hand) [1-5s, e.g. for Wifi startup]
 1. Test your changes

-This can still result in a 10-30s development loop time.  `autoftp` enables a much faster workflow for network-connected microcontrollers:
+So this still looks like a 10-30s "development loop" time.  `autoftp` enables a much faster workflow for network-connected microcontrollers:

 1. Make a tiny change, perhaps to a single constant
 1. File changes are noticed and immediately uploaded to micro-controller [0.5s for small file, <1s for files <25K]